Luke-kb/terminal-trivia/projects/terminal-app/development-log.md

 Saturday 25/4

 Refactored the code in QuestionBank.rb and Score.rb to initialize the score results and count as well as question amount and question index.
-Made a long quiz loop method to call in the app.rb rather than several smaller methods.
+Doing this temporarily broke the score results so solution was to to expand the quiz method (called in app.rb) rather than joining smaller methods together.

 Sunday 26/4

+-

+Monday 27/4

+-